rorschachwilpeng/casa0019/README.md

 ## Design

 ### Inspiration
 SubRadar draws largely on sources such as classic science fiction.
-This is because we wanted the appearance of the dial to emulate a vaccum-tube type device (common in the 20th cenutry) in order to make reference to the classic green or red circular radar scopes of the past.
+This is because we wanted the appearance of the dial to emulate a vaccum-tube type device in order to make reference to the classic green or red circular radar scopes of the past.
 The homage to historical radar is intentional; we wanted to emulate this familiar, classic device that also aimed to show the proximity of moving vehicles to a fixed station.

 <img src="https://github.com/user-attachments/assets/5cf82560-f822-49f0-9165-f412aef94058" width="500"/>

-*An oscilloscope, a type of device that traditionally used a vaccum-tube display*
+*An oscilloscope, a type of device that traditionally used a vaccum-tube display (Wikipedia, 2025)*

 However, without a vaccuum-tube display available to us, we had to simulate the effect using stage special effect techniques.
 In particular, we took inspiration from Michael Okuda, the graphic designer for Star Trek: The Next Generation.
-In an interview with Adam Savage (formerly of Mythbusters), he described how he used lights placed behind dark coloured acrylic to create the impression of a touch-screen display.
+In an interview with Adam Savage (formerly of Mythbusters), he described how he used lights placed behind dark coloured acrylic to create the impression of a touch-screen display (Savage, 2024).
 We used a similar approach, with LEDs placed behind frosted acrylic to create the grainy effect of a vaccum-tube display.

 <img src="https://github.com/user-attachments/assets/3dcef05e-29e9-4e5e-bdc9-9f509e932c13" width="500"/>

-*Michael Okuda's backlit graphic designs for Star Trek, affectionately known by fans as 'Okudagrams'*
+*Michael Okuda's backlit graphic designs for Star Trek, affectionately known by fans as 'Okudagrams' (Nguyen, 2015)*

 ### Physical Design

 The physical design was developed in Fusion360 and printed on a Bambu Lab 3D printer.
-To make the design look more appealing, inspiration was taken from Jony Ive's earlier designs for Apple, using Fusion360's NURBS surface manipulation tool to create a curved back shell that creates an optical illusion, making the device look much thinner than it is in reality.
+To make the design look more appealing, inspiration was taken from Jony Ive's earlier designs for Apple, (Ravenscroft, 2019) using Fusion360's NURBS surface manipulation tool to create a curved back shell that creates an optical illusion, making the device look much thinner than it is in reality.

 <img src="https://github.com/user-attachments/assets/6cc45535-6640-4a4f-bd82-5e59a6c8c57b" width="600"/>